Activate volume licensed versions of Office by using Active Directory

 On the Manage Activation Objects page, enter the KMS host key, which you got from the VLSC, and, optionally, give it a name.
 Then choose Next.

 On the Activate Product page, either activate the KMS host key online or by phone, and then follow the rest of the wizard instructions.

 When you're done, an Activation Succeeded page displays.

-- Active-Directory based activation uses the same keys that are used by Key Management Service (KMS).
-But Active Directory-based activation doesn't require a dedicated host computer, because the activation object is replicated across all the domain controllers in the Active Directory forest.
+- Active Directory-based activation uses the same keys that are used by Key Management Service (KMS).
+However, Active Directory-based activation doesn't require a dedicated host computer.
+The activation object is replicated across all the domain controllers in the Active Directory forest.

 - A successful Active Directory-based activation of Office lasts for up to 180 days.
 The Software Protection service running on the computer periodically attempts to re-activate Office by querying Active Directory for the activation object.
 If Active Directory can't be contacted, Office will try to activate by using a discoverable KMS host computer.